Asian Art Outpost

 Shikin Haramitsu Daikomyo

-This is a complicated phrase.
+This is a complicated proverb.
 I'm actually going to forgo writing any translation information here.
 You can figure it out via Google search and at sites like Paramita and the Perfection of Wisdom or Fecastel.Wordpress.com::Shikin Haramitsu Daikōmyō

 jiàn